sgs6/S3ORAM-Modified/README.md

 Notice: The following config requires the stack limit to be increased.
 To confirm it works, the command `ulimit -s unlimited` was performed in the terminal to remove the soft limit.

+Notice, this amount of data, 3 sets 5 million rows of 5 columns and 1 set of 5 million rows and 2 columns requires 11 GB of memory.

-Current max config as follows:
+Current high end config as follows:

 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-